act-rules/act-rules.github.io/pages/design/test-cases.md

 A test case should only test one "condition" at a time.
 This keeps them focused and easy to reason about.
 It may be tempting to combine multiple cases in one example, but then if that example does not get the expected outcome, it is difficult to identify the cause of the issue.

 When writing test cases, it is important to look at conditional logic.
-For example if the expectation says an element is applicable if it is "_visible_ and _included in the accessibility tree_", in addition to a passed and failed example, there are three ways for this to not be true, all of which have to be tested:
+For example if the applicability says an element is applicable if it is "_visible_ and _included in the accessibility tree_", in addition to a passed and failed example, there are three ways for this to not be true, all of which have to be tested:

 - inapplicable: visible, but **not** included in the accessibility tree
 - inapplicable: **not** visible, but included in the accessibility tree